 Montague Island Head Lighthouse Keeper’s Cottage

 There are three must have ingredients for a memorable stay: great location, great accommodation, great views.
 This 1881 cottage has them all, set on a wilderness sanctuary off Narooma on NSW’s South Coast.
 The spot is remote, which means you can get away for a quiet weekend with a group with no complaints from neighbours.
 (That said, spare a thought for your penguin neighbours!)
-There’s also a colony of fur seals, so don’t forget to share your best animal pics on Instagram.
+There’s also a colony of fur seals, which will have you filling up your camera roll, they’re that cute!

 St Bernard’s Presbytery

 I don’t know about you, but a spooky church is definitely my idea of a getaway destination.
 Built in the mid-1800s, this little-known town below Mt Victoria in the Blue Mountains is said to be haunted, and the obvious gothic influence of St Bernard’s Presbytery adds to the goosebumps.
 Despite the potentially paranormal surrounds, the Presbytery itself (next to the church) makes for an ultra comfortable stay, with chesterfield lounges, a spa bath and romantic four-poster bed.
 Go on a ghost tour, if you dare.

 Craving a digital detox?
 Go back to simpler times in this rustic eco-accommodation nestled in the high plains.
 This 1895 homestead is a perfect spot for a large group of pals to get off-grid and experience Kosciuszko National Park in pioneer style.
 We’re talking solar power and no mobile – meaning what happens in Currango, stays in Currango.
 Take advantage of the time away from your social feed and gather ’round the farm table with your mates for a proper feed.